 On April 18, 2008, we completed our acquisition of Atreus Systems, Inc. and its subsidiaries (collectively, "Atreus"), a supplier of service provisioning software for Voice over IP and IP Multimedia subsystem-based services.
-In connection with this acquisition we recorded intangible assets consisting of customer relationships, developed technology and order backlog, with estimated useful lives ranging from one to four years.
+In connection with this acquisition we recorded intangible assets consisting of customer relationships, developed technology and order backlog.
 The amortization expense for the intangible assets arising from this acquisition is included in Amortization of intangible assets.
 In connection with the preparation of our financial statements for the fourth quarter of fiscal 2008, we performed a review of the intangible assets, determined that the customer relationship and intellectual property intangible assets acquired in the Atreus acquisition were impaired and recorded impairment charges aggregating \$2.7 million.
-As a result, the net book values of those intangible assets were reduced to zero at December 31, 2008 (see Note H).
+As a result, the net book values of those intangible assets were reduced to zero at December 31, 2008 (see Note E).